Online Submissions

 Figures

-- Each figure should have a caption that includes its number and title, for example: “Fig. 2.
-Description of vital processes”.
+- Each figure should have a caption that includes its number and title, for example: 2.
+Description of vital processes

-- There should be no full stop at the end of a caption.
+- There is no full stop at the end of a caption.

-- Figures should be numbered using Arabic numerals in order of their appearance in the text.
+- Figures are numbered using Arabic numerals in order of their appearance in the text.
 If there is only one picture in the text, it should still be numbered.

 - Any graphs and charts (with numerical data) should be made using Microsoft Excel 2003 and later and placed in linked documents or provided as separate files in XLS or XLSX formats (with places where the figures should appear marked in the manuscript).

-- In the case of using third-party spreadsheet processors and specialised plotting and charting software, the authors should provide either a screen copy or a copy for a virtual printer in pdf (preset to Press Quality) or other vector format.
+- In the case of using third-party spreadsheet processors and specialised plotting/ charting software, provide either a screenshot or a copy for a virtual printer in pdf (preset to Press Quality) or other vector format.

-- The authors are advised to evaluate the feasibility of using a pie chart (or replacing it with a line chart, as it would illustrate the values more clearly) before submitting the manuscript.
+- Avoid using a pie chart (replace it with a line chart, as it would illustrate the values more clearly).

-- The authors should not use shadows in line graphs, nor 3D graphics inappropriate for two-dimensional figures.
+- Avoid using coloured backgrounds, shadows in line graphs, or 3D graphics inappropriate for two-dimensional figures.

 VIII.
 Mathematical formulae, equations, and symbols

-Numeric symbols and numerical factors should be explained immediately below the formula/equation in order of appearance.
-Formulae and equations are assigned sequential numbers that run through the whole text of the manuscript.
-The authors should use Arabic numerals in brackets for numbering formulae and place each number at the right end of the corresponding line.
+- Numeric symbols and numerical factors should be explained immediately below the formula/equation in order of appearance.
+Sequential numbers that run through the whole text of the manuscript are added to the formulae and equations.
+Use Arabic numerals in brackets for numbering formulae and place each number at the right end of the corresponding line.
 For example:

 A=a+b | (1) |